After your handoff

 - ●Select Any iOS Device (arm64) or a connected iPhone — not Simulator-only — as the run destination.

 - ●Product → Archive.
-When the Organizer opens, Distribute App → App Store Connect (for TestFlight / App Store).
+When the Organizer opens, Distribute App → App Store Connect (for TestFlight / the App Store).

 - ●If upload fails, common fixes: bump build number, refresh signing in Xcode Accounts, fix version conflicts in App Store Connect.